One thing I get asked probably more than anything else is what you should wear to class in college.

 Showing respect for your professor

-Showing up to class in sweatpants not only makes you look like a slob, but it’s also disrespectful to your professor.
+Showing up to class in sweatpants not only makes you look like a slob, but it's also disrespectful to your professor.
 He/she dresses nicely for class, in order to show that they take their job seriously.
-When you dress like you’re ready to fall asleep, it gives off the image that you really could care less about the class, which is not a good impression to make.
+When you dress like you're ready to fall asleep, it says that you could not care less about the class.
+This, of course, is disrespectful to your prof.